kacpowsky/gpgYubiKey/README.md

 ## Configure the GPG system

-#### Create a temporary directory that will be deleted after a system reboot and assign it as the directory for GPG:
+Create a temporary directory that will be deleted after a system reboot and assign it as the directory for GPG:

-### CHANGE YOUR USER NAME!

 ```bash
 export GNUPGHOME=/Users/macos/.gnupg